PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 Comments Due:
 ---

-# Update $ErrorView with Single Line Error Messages
+# Update $ErrorView with Single String Error Messages

 When an error occurs in PowerShell, the customers on-screen error message experience currently provides a level of detail that obscures the inner exception message from being read by